umguec/Decoding-brain-representations/README.md

 As before, we can estimate **B** with ridge regression:

 **B** = (**X**\_training' **X**\_training + lambda **I**) ^ -1 **X**\_training' **Y**\_training'

+where lambda is the regularization coefficient, I is the *p* x *p* identity matrix, and *p* is the number of pixels.

 The covariance matrix of the likelihood is given by: